romuloctba/watermene/README.md

 How add new seal:

-- Add ne image on img/seals path
+- Add new image on img/seals path (please follow naming standard)
-- include url o seals.json file
+- include url on seals.json file (duplicate last line and change numbers)